canonical/discourse-gatekeeper/README.md

 backwards compatibility.
 References are checked for validity.
 A link to a file or directory that does not exist will result in an error.

+### Hidden Items

+Items on the contents index can be commented out which will mean the item on the navigation table won't have a level.
+This will mean that the item is not shown on the navigation but can still be used in links.

 ### Discourse Translation

 * The list hierarchy indicates the level on the navigation table, this is